kaliop-uk/kueueingbundle/readme.md

 * A MessageConsumer class which implements the complementary part of the above

-    TAKE CARE about security when using it: you generally do NOT want to allow anyone to be able to post commands to the queue and execute them blindly
+    TAKE CARE about security when using it: you generally do NOT want to allow anyone to be able to post commands to the queue and execute them blindly.
+    A basic limitation you can implement is to whitelist the commands available for execution via queue messages; this is set up via parameters.yml

 * A CLI command which can be used to test the above (scheduling remote execution of console commands)